 What are the symptoms of bursitis?

 The following are the most common symptoms of bursitis.
-However, each person may experience
+But symptoms can occur a bit

-Chronic bursitis may involve repeated attacks of pain, swelling, and tenderness.
+Long-term (chronic) bursitis may involve repeated attacks of pain, swelling, and tenderness.

-These may lead to the deterioration of muscles and a limited range of motion in the affected
+These may lead to the breakdown of muscles and a limited range of motion in the affected

-The symptoms of bursitis may resemble other medical conditions or problems.
-Always
+The symptoms of bursitis may look like other health problems.
+Always see a healthcare

 How is bursitis diagnosed?

-- Ultrasound.
-An imaging test that uses high-frequency sound waves to look at the internal organs
+Ultrasound.
+This test uses high-frequency sound waves to look at internal organs and tissues.

-- Aspiration.
-A procedure that involves using a thin needle to remove fluid from the
+Aspiration.
+For this test, the healthcare provider uses a thin needle to remove fluid from the

-- Blood tests.
-Lab tests may be done to confirm or rule out other conditions.
+Blood tests.
+These tests may be done to confirm or rule out other conditions.

 How is bursitis treated?

-The treatment of any bursitis depends on whether or not it involves infection.
+The treatment of any bursitis depends on whether it involves infection.

-- Aseptic bursitis.
-This inflammation results from local soft-tissue trauma or strain injury.
-The bursa
+Aseptic bursitis.
+This inflammation results from soft-tissue trauma or strain injury.
+The bursa is not

-- Injection of a steroid into the affected area to help decrease pain and swelling
+Shot (injection) of a steroid into the affected area to help ease pain and swelling

 What can I do to prevent bursitis?